-We are a strategic design unit, based in London.
-We help all kinds of organisations to make things people want, rather than make people want things.
+We help you to innovate, by showing you how to make things people want, rather than make people want things.

-If you think we can help you, then contact us here
+If you want to know how we could help you, then contact us here

 “Working with Smithery has been a brilliant adventure for my entire team.
 They are not afraid of a challenge and their creativity and passion have opened our minds up to more innovative ways of working by helping to shape our thinking, actions and behaviours.
 Their work has helped us to create the culture of change we’ve needed to continue on our path of growth.”